-Successful completion of Community Service 100 (0 semester hours): Twenty-seven hours of direct service and three hours of reflection on the service experience.
+Successful completion of Community Service 100 (0 credits): Twenty-seven credits of direct service and three credits of reflection on the service experience.
 The Community Service Office coordinates the community service requirement and serves as a liaison between students and community sites.